csu-cs/csci-235/docs/syllabus.md

 <p>Deadlines are an inevitable part of life.
 Meeting deadlines is an
 important part of becoming a professional computer scientist.
-To further instill this within each of you, I am making a concerted effort to stick to all deadlines for programming exercises. <em>I will
+To further instill this within each of you, I am making a concerted effort to stick to all deadlines for programming exercises. <em>Late work will
-<strong>not</strong> grade late homework.</em></p>
+<strong>not</strong> be accepted for a grade.</em></p>
-<p>The lowest assignment problem’s grade will be dropped at the end of
+<p>The lowest assignment problem’s grade and the lowest quiz grade will
-the semester.
+be dropped at the end of the semester.
 Therefore, if you are a conscientious student and turn in all homework, you will benefit by dropping the lowest score.
 If you miss one deadline, that grade of zero will be dropped.
 If you miss multiple deadlines, your grade will be affected.
-I will look at your late work and let you know how you did if you bring it to me; however, <em>any late work will receive a grade of zero</em>.</p>
+I will look at your late work and let you know how you did if you bring it to me; however, <em>any and all late work will receive a grade of zero</em>.</p>
 </div>
 <div id="teamwork" class="section level2">
 <h2>Teamwork</h2>